wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 on a locked cache block just because the block is under the protection of an atomic instruction, even if the tag array lookup indicates a cache hit.
 In this case, the failing request will also be inserted into the MSHR, and retried at a later cycle.

+Since the MSHR buffers requests that cannot be completed at an earlier cycle in which they were processed, when a request from an MSHR completes, the next request on the same address will be removed from the MSHR, and added into the retry buffer, `retryBuffer_`, of the coherence controller.
+As have discussed in earlier sections, these requests will be copied to the cache controller's retry buffer at the cycle end, and will then be reattempted in the next processing cycle.